- Photos & Map

 Additional information

-The ridge hike Stanserhorn-Engelberg is part of the Tell Trail (stage 5).
-The new Tell-Trail long-distance trail takes walkers right through the picturesque Lucerne – Lake Lucerne region from Altdorf to the Brienzer Rothorn.
-It can be completed in eight stages and takes in glittering mountain lakes, historic villages, world-famous destinations and the “Big 6” of the Central Swiss mountains: Stoos, Rigi, Pilatus, Stanserhorn, Titlis and Brienzer Rothorn.
-Constant companions on the way include the widely varied flora and fauna and the spectacular mountain panorama.
+The ridge hike is part of the Tell Trail (Stage 5).
+The Tell Trail is a long-distance hiking trail and passes through the picturesque Lucerne-Lake Lucerne region – from Altdorf to the Brienzer Rothorn.
+In eight stages, it goes past sparkling mountain lakes, through historic villages and world-famous towns, as well as to the "Big 5" of the Central Swiss mountains: Rigi, Pilatus, Stanserhorn, Titlis and Brienzer Rothorn.
+The diverse flora and fauna and the spectacular mountain panorama are constant hiking companions.
 More information: www.luzern.com/telltrail

 Author